- Architecture Insights

 I see that your team is currently 19 (including yourself), Do you plan on growing it or remaining at this size, and was it your rationale for growth?

-So there was a lot of hospitality work that we were focusing on anyway, and that exposed us to a group of developers and consultants who were based in Asia.
-And we kind of formed some great relationships there, particularly with people in Singapore.
+There was a lot of hospitality work that we were focusing on anyway, and that exposed us to a group of developers and consultants who were based in Asia.
+We formed some great relationships there, particularly with people in Singapore.
 So that built a bridge for us into Southeast Asia.
-We then found that there was actually a greater acceptance for what we do in Southeast Asia than Australia.
+We then found that there was actually a greater acceptance for what we do in Southeast Asia than in Australia.

-Australia is still a very young, unsophisticated market for hospitality design, whereas Southeast Asia has a great history of you know, awesome properties, places to stay, destination venues.
-So there was a much bigger understanding of what I do and acceptance of what I do and the value of what I do in Southeast Asia.
+Australia is still a very young, unsophisticated market for hospitality design, whereas Southeast Asia has a great history of awesome properties, places to stay, and destination venues.
+There was a much bigger understanding of what I do and acceptance of what I do and the value of what I do in Southeast Asia.

 Thailand was one of the places where we started to win some projects, and we quickly found that to be effective in that market, we needed Thai speakers.
-You know, in Singapore and India and the Maldives and places like that, it's relatively International, but 25 years ago or so, Thailand, you really needed to speak to Thai, particularly with contractors and guys on site.
+In Singapore and India and the Maldives and places like that, it's relatively International, but 25 years ago or so, in Thailand, you really needed to speak to Thai, particularly with contractors and guys on site.
 So we started hiring people in Thailand, which just led to setting up a business in Thailand.

-So no great plan there.
+No great plan there.
 It just happened (growing the practice).
 It was a response to opportunities that I took.
-But since then, there was definitely a plan to expand within Southeast Asia.
+But since then, there has definitely a plan to expand within Southeast Asia.
 So Thailand (Bangkok) is now our central office.
 It's our main office, and we have opened another office in Vietnam (Ho Chi Minh) and Australia (Sydney) is still going but much smaller, our smallest office now.

-Do you expect that the work in Sydney, or Australia in general, will slow down, or are you hoping to maintain it there, while most of your focus is maybe going into the southeast asian market or other locations around the world?
+Do you expect that the work in Australia will slow down, or are you hoping to maintain it there, while most of your focus is going into the Southeast Asian market or other locations around the world?

-I feel generally in Australia, there tends to be an understanding about lighting design as purely engineering in terms of light as an element that you can measure in a quantity, and that's how you determine a good design.
-So in Southeast Asia, it's not like that.
-Southeast Asia, they understand light as a medium to facilitate emotions.
-So you measure lighting, not by a meter.
-You measure lighting by how you feel in a space, or how your customers feel, or how popular it is, how people come keep coming back.
+I feel generally in Australia, there tends to be an understanding of lighting design as purely engineering in terms of light as an element that you can measure in a quantity, and that's how you determine a good design.
+In Southeast Asia, it's not like that.
+In Southeast Asia they understand light as a medium to facilitate emotions.
+You measure lighting, not by a meter but you measure lighting by how you feel in a space, how your customers feel, how popular it is, and how people keep coming back.
 So that's much more closely aligned with the way that I think, of course.

-So having the opportunity to have an office in Australia and an office in Southeast Asia allows you to bridge, kind of both of those and bring the best of each to the other, that's why I keep maintaining a Sydney office.
+So having the opportunity to have an office in Australia and an office in Southeast Asia allows you to bridge both of those and bring the best of each to the other, that's why I keep maintaining a Sydney office.

-It's much harder to do our work in Australia, there are many people who don't understand lighting as anything more than doing a lux plot, calculate how much light there is in a certain place.
+It's much harder to do our work in Australia, there are many people who don't understand lighting as anything more than doing a lux plot, calculating how much light there is in a certain place.
 So therefore someone with more of an engineering skill set is our competitor.
 And we don't want to do that.
-Our fees reflect a greater involvement of things like understanding the design narrative, the narrative supporting the design narrative, coordinating.
+Our fees reflect a greater involvement in things like understanding the design narrative, the narrative supporting the design narrative, and coordinating.

-What do you think is your value proposition that helps you distinguish yourself from electrical/light engineers, which aren't designers, and helps you maintain a consistent flow of project work?
+What do you think is your value proposition that helps you distinguish yourself from electrical/light engineers?

-So the first thing we do to respond to that is educate our market, because there's no point telling them that light is something that we respond to, emotionally, biologically, as well as visually, when they don't really understand that, then all they think is light is something you measure with a meter.
+So the first thing we do to respond to that is educate our market, because there's no point telling them that light is something that we respond to, emotionally, biologically, as well as visually when they don't really understand that and all they think is light is something you measure with a meter.

-For acquiring work, is the challenge of competition with other lighting designers or the challenges of having a lack of market awareness greater?
+Is the challenge of competing with other lighting designers or the lack of market awareness a greater hurdle for acquiring work?

 I definitely think it's the lack of market awareness.
 It's not competition with other lighting designers.
 I think if the market awareness increases, there's plenty of work to go around and every lighting designer generally approaches things slightly differently.
 So customers will choose who they want.